 This services offers confidential and professional counselling to students experiencing a range of academic, mental health and personal concerns including (but not limited to) anxiety, stress, depression, motivational problems and relationship difficulties.

 Counsellors can also assist with accessing specialist services in the wider community.

 For details on how to access a counselling service near you visit our Ask Us article, How do I make an appointment to see a counsellor?
 You can also read our information sheet on accessing support from a distance.

 We recognise that these and other difficulties may impact your ability to study effectively.
-The Counselling Information for Students Fact sheet outlines the Counselling service and how counsellors can assist UTAS students.
+Our Counselling Guide or Counselling Information for Students fact sheet outlines the Counselling Service and how counsellors can assist UTAS students.